 Depending on classification, hourly rates fell between $32 – $39.
 It’s rare to find a pharmacist paid an annual salary with 93 per cent of pharmacists being paid per hour.

 As hourly rates are most common in the industry, penalty rates are important for a pharmacist.
 Penalty rates were cut again this year with scheduled cuts to continue to 2021.
-The Australian Labor Party has committed to stop and reverse the cuts if elected.

 Enterprise Bargaining Agreements